iamlokeshdhakar/clearfeed-sde/implementation-final.md

 A row is due when `lastAttemptedAt + 5 minutes <= sweep time`.
 Return that same threshold as `next_retry_at`.
 It is an eligibility time, not a promise of completion: the next interval and the batch limit can delay processing.
 Pending rows survive restarts.

-The manual demo sweep uses the same batch processor and assignment service but skips the age filter, so “Run retry sweep now” can demonstrate a retry without waiting five minutes.
+There is no manual-trigger route or console for this; integration tests invoke the batch processor directly (bypassing the age filter) to exercise a retry without waiting five minutes.

 ## 5. Managing schedules and computing coverage